oliviaross/make-a-book/README.md

 # make-a-book
-Rajrishi Das and Olivia Ross
+Rajrishi Das and Olivia Ross,
-Computer Science 590D
+Computer Science 590D,
 Generative Book

 Our mission is to create a program that generates a book.
 This book will consist of computer generated poetry.
 We also intend for the layout of the book to be computer-generated.
 We have determined some development milestones to organize our project workflow: